The answer, of course, is multifaceted.

 The role of genetic variation in injury risk has been less extensively researched, yet it holds immense promise in protecting athletes from load-associated injuries, especially those who are genetically prone to inflammation.

-Post-training inflammation and oxidative stress are a natural response to exercise, however different bodies may exhibit different levels of inflammatory stress, despite identical training.
+Post-training inflammation and oxidative stress are a natural response to exercise, but different bodies may exhibit different levels of inflammatory stress, even with identical training.

-Increased frequency and intensity of training is not always correlated with performance gains.
-On the contrary, it could even create setbacks for those who are genetically predisposed to inflammation and injury.
+Increased frequency and intensity of training are not always correlated with performance gains.
+On the contrary, they can create setbacks for those genetically predisposed to inflammation and injury.

 Understanding individual recovery requirements may be just as important for athletes as pushing for their personal best.
-If a training load is too high (with insufficient post training recovery), then the consequence will not only be potential injury, but also reduced motivation as a result of muscle pain and fatigue.
+If a training load is too high, with insufficient post-training recovery, the consequences could be potential injury and reduced motivation due to muscle pain and fatigue.

-Another way of looking at exercise recovery, is adaption to training.
-In other words, without adequate recovery the body will not be well equipped to handle progressive loading.
-However, as the capacity for physiological stress in genetic, exercise recovery planning can be customised.
+Another way to look at exercise recovery is through the lens of adaption to training.
+In other words, without adequate recovery, the body will not be well-equipped to handle progressive loading.
+However, since the capacity for physiological stress in genetic, exercise recovery planning can be customised.

 Genetic testing provides access to the fine print of key performance guidelines

-DNA profiling can be used to determine the expected physiological response to different types of exercise, which can guide periodized progression and provide strategic training advice.
+DNA profiling can be used to determine the expected physiological response to different types of exercise, guiding periodised progression and offering strategic training advice.

-In summary, whilst athletic potential cannot be predicted by genetics alone, it can certainly be enhanced by playing to genetic strengths.
+In summary, while athletic potential cannot be predicted by genetics alone, it can certainly be enhanced by playing to genetic strengths.

 References: